 The IETF discussion list is unmoderated.
-This means that anyone can express their opinions about issues affecting the Internet.
-However, it is not a place for companies or individuals to solicit or advertise, as noted in "IETF Discussion List Charter," RFC 3005.
+This means that all can express their opinions about issues affecting the Internet.
+However, it is not a place for companies or individuals to solicit or advertise, as noted in [BCP45], "IETF Discussion List Charter".
 It is a good idea to read the whole RFC (it's short!) before posting to the IETF discussion list.
+Actually, the list does have two "sergeants at arms" who keep an eye open for inappropriate postings, and there is a process for banning persistent offenders from the list, but fortunately this is extremely rare.

-Only the Secretariat can send messages to the announcement list.
+Only the Secretariat and certain IETF office holders can approve messages sent to the announcement list, although those messages can come from a variety of people.